Healthy Aging - Getting the Nutrition You Need

 Help for managing underweight or poor nutrition

-People who are underweight have low reserves for bouncing back after an
+People who are underweight or frail have low reserves for bouncing back after an

 illness or injury.
 In the later years, this can lead to permanent ill health or

 disability.
 If you have trouble keeping your weight up, it's critical that you

 take special measures to build your weight, energy, and resilience.
 Every day,

 - Eat three meals plus three snacks, and never

 - Choose higher-calorie foods from each food group, such